2019–20 Serbian SuperLiga

 The 2019–20 Serbian SuperLiga (known as the Linglong Tire SuperLiga for sponsorship reasons) is the fourteenth season of the Serbian SuperLiga.
 Red Star was the defending champions from the previous season.

 The season was suspended on 15 March 2020, as a result of a state of emergency declared following the COVID-19 pandemic, and resumed on 29 May 2020.
 The season was shortened and the play-offs (championship round and relegation round) were cancelled, and no teams would be relegated.

 Teams

-The league consisted of 16 teams: thirteen teams from the 2018–19 Serbian SuperLiga and three new teams from the 2018–19 Serbian First League, TSC who are making their debut on top tier, Javor who made a immediate return to top tier, and Inđija who are returning to top tier after a 8-year absence and also were promoted for the second time in their history to top tier.
+The league consisted of 16 teams: thirteen teams from the 2018–19 Serbian SuperLiga and three new teams from the 2018–19 Serbian First League, TSC who are making their debut on top tier, Javor who made an immediate return to top tier, and Inđija who are returning to top tier after an 8-year absence and also were promoted for the second time in their history to top tier.